AndrewRazvanM/SM-Tool/README.md

-Real-time system monitoring tool written in Python with a TUI (hop/thop style).
-This is meant to be a telemetry dashboard with process inspection, not a process manager.
+Real-time system monitoring tool written in Python with a TUI (hop style).
+This is meant to be a telemetry dashboard with process inspection.
+Does not yet have the capability to kill or search processes.

 It is a curses-based terminal dashboard that:
 - Reads live kernel telemetry from /proc